 Nearly any physical activity can be leveraged for a mindful moment.
 I sometimes find myself having these conversations in the shower, or while washing dishes, or laying in my bed in the mornings, before I decide to get up.
 These times of reflection and quiet help us hear what we need in order to move forward, and it comes from being aware of our bodies and our minds in a concerted way.
 It’s the tapping into your soul, the universe, the Divine.

 And that brings me back to brunch.
 During the brunch event we leveraged a guided meditation to help each woman find answers about where she was going in her life over the next 2 decades.
 Everyone started with a quick check in of their body and how they were feeling.
 We moved into visualizing ourselves and then we engaged in conversations, all in our minds, with our older and wiser selves.
 I know it sounds kinda bonkers, but it was extremely powerful.
 I participated in a similar exercise myself a few weeks ago, and learned so much about what I want, and where I am going as a woman.
 And when we truly tap into ourselves, and slow down enough to pay attention, even we can surprise ourselves.

-To experience the Future Female exercise as we conducted it during our vision work in January, click here to download the guided meditation.
+To experience the Future Self exercise click here to download the guided meditation.
 I recommend being prepared to journal immediately after, as you will want to capture what you discuss in the visualization.
 If you complete it, please comment and let me know how it went.
 What surprised you?
 How do you make time for similar conversations with yourself?